rki-mf1/2023-NGS-Summer-School/day-assembly-mapping/hands-on.md

 ## Hands-on

 We will continue first with the raw FASTQ data should be located in your folder `data/230217_GI1-4_Run23-047-filtered.fastq`.
-Remember, that you already length-filtered the data producing a file `eco-filtered.fastq`.
+Remember, that you already length-filtered the data.
 Use this as an input for the _de novo_ assembly.
 Remember to activate your Conda environment or install the necessary tools if not available.

 ### _De novo_ assembly (Flye)